Battle Cave

 The principal fresco in Battle Cave

-There are a number of intricately drawn other panels.
+There are several intricately drawn other panels.
 Perhaps the most important of these is a painting of what appears to be Shamans transforming into Therianthropes.

 Shaman and Therianthropes: Battle Cave